rodonguyen/tech1/README.md

 API version (i.e. adding v1/ prefix to API route) was considered for future upgrades in case too many changes polute the original code.
 But this was omitted since it is a simple app.
 Build the endpoint with expansion in mind: handle Euros, VND, NZD.
 The input is a currency amount so the filename and function names also reflect and carr this meaning.
 Make it easier to understand for Developers
+Only use "and" between the dollars and cents compared to the example, making the logic simpler without sacrificing any meaning

 ## Design